Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Uniformly distributed sequences and linear recurrences

 \begin{proof}[Proof of Theorem \ref{mainprop}] Since we can replace $\mathbf{v}$ by an integer vector with the same span, we can assume without loss of generality that $\vect{v}\in\Z^d$.
 First we prove the sufficiency of the conditions.
 If we prove that for every non-zero $\mathbf{h}\in\Z^d$, $(\langle A^{n}\omega\mathbf{v},\mathbf{h}\rangle)_{n=0}^\infty$ is u.d.\ mod $1$ for a.e.\ $\omega\in\R$, then the set of $\omega$'s that work for all $\mathbf{h}$'s is also of full measure, and by Proposition \ref{h thm} we are done.
 Fix a non-zero $\mathbf{h}\in\Z^d$.
 By Lemma \ref{rec lemma}, $(\langle A^{n}\mathbf{v},\mathbf{h}\rangle)_{n=0}^\infty$ is not identically zero and satisfies the recurrence relation associated with $A$.
 Since no eigenvalue of $A$ is a root of unity, Theorems \ref{Evertse} and \ref{solution} imply that the total multiplicity of this integer sequence is finite, and the sufficiency of the conditions follows from Theorem \ref{metric thm} (we can take $\delta=1$).

 Conversely, suppose first that $\mathbf{v},A\mathbf{v},\dots,A^{d-1}\mathbf{v}$ are linearly dependent.
 Notice that

-and since this subspace is spanned by at most $d-1$ integer vectors, the set of its fractional parts is not dense in $\T^{d}$, let alone u.d.\ mod $1$ for a fixed $\omega$.
+and since this subspace is spanned by at most $d-1$ integer vectors, the set of its fractional parts is not dense in $\T^{d}$, let alone contains a u.d.\ sequence mod $1$.
 We can assume for the rest of the proof that $\mathbf{v},A\mathbf{v},\dots,A^{d-1}\mathbf{v}$ are linearly independent.

 Suppose now that $A$ is degenerate.
 By Lemma \ref{degenerate lemma}, we can take a sequence of integers $(x_n)_{n=0}^\infty$, which is not identically zero, satisfies the recurrence relation associated with $A$ and such that $x_{kn} = 0$ for some $k\ge 2$ and every $n$.
 By Lemma \ref{rec lemma} there exist $\mathbf{h}\in\mathbb{Z}^{d}\setminus\{\mathbf{0}\}$ and $c\in\mathbb{N}\setminus\{0\}$ such that $\langle A^{n}\mathbf{v},\mathbf{h}\rangle=cx_{n}$ for every $n$.
 Consequently, for every $\omega\in\mathbb{R}$ we have